bra1nDump/ai-task-vscode/docs/backlog.md

 - Manually go over popular repositories in the space vscode extensions find top contributors
 - Send them an email from a personal email sending the GitHub page + Discord

+## Monday Compilation Step

+- Refactor chase bread and chase bugs commands to to use a virtual script with context provider mentions and prompt
+- Add context providers for
+  - @bread, @bugs
+  - Later @url
+  - Think about auto completion, specifically for @url would probably want some fixed websites will use often.
+For instance I would include vscode Api docs
+  - Have them implement a common interface
+- Compile the script to get context instead of getting context manually within two available commands

+## Tuesday Language server draft for @bread scripts (inline)

+- Reuse the context provider definitions to provide autocomplete

 # Later